 Try it yourself with a lip-trill, or even a light hum or resonant ‘N’ sound – it’s super easy to go into your high range, right?
 That’s because you’re releasing rather than holding on to your tone.
 Now, try it with a vowel – can you feel how you’re “holding on” to the lower tone/frequencies in your voice?
 Without even hearing you sing, I can make the educated guess that you DIDN’T release in the same way you sang the lip trill when you sang the vowel.
 That’s because you’re singing high in CHEST VOICE rather than releasing into MIDDLE voice.
 Remember the pyramid analogy?
 It’s not heavy, but it’s not light – it’s a MIX of the two.
 Assertive but pleasant!

-With any singing technique, breath support is your foundation – without a healthy and powerful foundation, the roof of your voice will collapse into a ‘break’ or ‘flip’ like falsetto.
-Develop proper diaphragmatic breathing and learn how to support your voice correctly using support and adduction, and your middle voice will grow exponentially with very little effort.
+Without a healthy and powerful foundation, the roof of your voice will collapse into a ‘break’ or ‘flip’ like falsetto.
+Develop proper diaphragmatic breathing and learn how to support your voice correctly with proper singing posture, diaphragmatic breathing, resonance placement and vowel tuning – and your middle voice will grow exponentially with very little effort!